deepset-ai/haystack-home/content/advent-of-haystack/_index.md

     with a challenge a day 🎉

-    Every day for the next X days, we will publish a challenge.
+    Every day for the next 10 days, we will publish a challenge.

     Submit your results and discuss solutions with the community
 ---